-You want the best mortgage for your lifestyle and your pocketbook.
-Whether to choose a conventional mortgage or a government-backed loan such as a Federal Housing Administration (better known as FHA) may seem a little ambiguous and confusing.
+Choosing between a conventional mortgage or a loan backed by a government program like the Federal Housing Administration (better known as FHA) may seem a little ambiguous and confusing.

-The FHA offers 3.5 percent down payment loans.
-That sounds great especially if you don’t have a lot of money.
-But did you know that conventional loans now give borrowers the opportunity to put just 3 percent down for a mortgage?
-How can you decipher all this and choose the right one?
+The FHA offers 3.5 percent down payment mortgage loans.
+That sounds great especially if you don’t have a lot of money to spend upfront on home buying.
+But conventional loan programs now give qualifying borrowers the opportunity to put just 3 percent down for a mortgage.

 “It’s all about who you are talking to,” says Susan Stevenson, president of the Ohio Mortgage Bankers Association.
 “You really have to educate yourself on the different loans and get options.
 As a loan officer, I could take the same options and make them look different than someone else.
 There are a lot of variables in mortgages, and plus it also depends on what kind of house you buy and where you buy it.”

-What that means to you is these low-down payment conventional loans aren’t just given out to anyone.
-The underwriting guidelines are tougher, requiring a pretty good credit score, lower loan-to-value ratio, good income and future income, and a nearly unblemished credit history.
+That means the underwriting guidelines are tougher.
+To qualify, borrowers will need a pretty good credit score, lower loan-to-value ratio, good income and future income, and a nearly unblemished credit history.

-Stevenson works with all kinds of borrowers who have everything from more than 20 percent down to those who have nothing to pay for a down payment.
+Stevenson works with all kinds of borrowers who have everything from more than 20 percent down to those who have nothing to put toward a down payment.
 Believe it or not, there are loans for those who have saved zero dollars.
 Plus, there are lots of down payment assistance programs to help people across the country to become homeowners.Check your conventional mortgage rates.
 Start here (Dec 6th, 2023)

 USDA and VA loans require no down payments, but you have to be eligible for them.
 To qualify for a USDA loan (backed by the U.S. Department of Agriculture), you must be buying a home in a designated rural or suburban area and have a low- to moderate-income for the area.
 And of course, to receive a VA loan (backed by the Department of Veterans Affairs), you have to be a current or retired military person or spouse.

 “Conventional loans are very popular still.
 Older people usually have 20 percent down because they are downsizing or upsizing, and they sell a house.
 They put that money towards a new place,” Stevenson says.

-But she usually sees the majority of people putting somewhere between five and 10 percent of the loan amount.
-With a down payment of at least 5% down, conventional loan rates drop compared to the 3% down option.
+But she usually sees the majority of people putting down between five and 10 percent of the loan amount.
+With a down payment of at least 5%, conventional loan rates drop compared to the 3% down payment option.

 For many people without 5% down, who only have money for a small down payment, the dilemma is whether to get a conventional loan or an FHA loan.

 Both loans require mortgage insurance.
 Conventional loan borrowers making a down payment of less than 20 percent will need to get Private Mortgage Insurance (PMI).
 The good news is that once you reach a loan-to-value ratio of at least 78 percent, you can cancel the insurance.

-Here’s an example of how close monthly payments can be if someone wants to compare an FHA 3.5 percent down payment loan with a conventional 3 percent down payment loan:
+Here’s an example of how close monthly mortgage payments can be, comparing an FHA 3.5 percent down payment loan with a conventional 3 percent down payment loan:

-Stevenson says that if someone is buying a $200,000 home with a conventional loan at 3 percent down payment, the interest rate might be about 4.62 percent – higher than an FHA loan of about 3.5 percent an equivalent borrower might get on an FHA loan.
-But remember, all of this really hinges on your credit score – if it’s in the 700s, you get a lower interest rate.
+Stevenson says that if someone is buying a $200,000 home with a conventional loan and a 3 percent down payment, the interest rate might be about 4.62 percent – which is a higher interest rate than the 3.5 percent an equivalent borrower might get on an FHA loan.
+But remember, all of this really hinges on your credit score — with a higher credit score, you get a lower interest rate.

-Fannie Mae charges points – AKA extra fees – to do their 97 percent loans.
+Fannie Mae charges points — also known as extra fees — to do their 97 percent loans.
 Typically borrowers pay those fees by accepting a higher rate rather than paying out of pocket.
 So the rate ends up quite a bit higher than that of the FHA option.

-The monthly PMI for the conventional loan will be $151 a month.
+The monthly mortgage insurance premiums or PMI for the conventional loan will be $151 a month.

-But remember that once you hit that 78% loan-to-value point (in other words, have 22% equity), that $151 a month PMI goes away on the conventional loan.
+But remember that once you hit that 78% loan-to-value point (in other words, once you have 22% home equity), that $151 monthly PMI payment goes away on the conventional loan.

 Viewed side by side, here’s what each loan would look like, before taxes, home insurance, and HOA dues: